 madanthonywayneorg@gmail.com (260) 452-7782

-The 2021 Legion of the United States Award, the first ever presented, was presented on New Year's Eve, December 31, 2020.
+The 2021 Legion of the United States Award, the first ever presented, was awarded on New Year's Eve, December 31, 2020.
 That date was chosen for the presentation because General Wayne was born on January 1, 1745, and we celebrated the 276th anniversary of his birthday.
-The winner was local living historian and frequent volunteer Robert Jones, who in addition to supporting activities at The Historic Old Fort, is a retired educator, and whom had portrayed our General Wayne at countless events.
-After winning the award, Bob Jones also chaired the Committee that found our next living historian to portray General Wayne.
+The first winner was local living historian and frequent volunteer Robert Jones, a retired educator who is active in supporting activities at The Historic Old Fort.
+He also portrayed our General Wayne at countless events.
+After winning the first award, Bob Jones also chaired the Committee that found our next living historian to portray General Wayne.
+Robert Jones will continue to portray General and President George Washington.
+(See Bob, at right, receiving first Legion of the United States Award.)
+The 2022 Legion of the United States Award was presented to Dr. Jerome Adams, former Surgeon General of the United States; the 2023 award was given to the 122nd Fighter Squadron of the Indiana Air National Guard for its excellence in education and training.

 The oldest unit of the now-U.S. Army is the 3rd Infantry Regiment, "The Old Guard", which traces its lineage to the Legion of the United States.
 It is the sentinels of The Old Guard who protect the Tomb of the Unknown Soldier.
-The Tomb has been protected 24 hours a day since Midnight on July 2, 1937, and since June 6, 1948 (then called "Army Day"), it is The Old Guard that is tasked with that assignment.
-In honor of the soldiers who served under the command of General "Mad" Anthony Wayne in the nation's first professional fighting force, we have named our annual award the "Legion of the United States Award".
+The Tomb has been protected 24 hours a day since Midnight on July 2, 1937.
+Since June 6, 1948 (then called "Army Day"), it is The Old Guard that has been tasked with that assignment.
 General Wayne is therefore the First Commander of the regiment charged with protecting the Tomb of the Unknown Soldier.
+Thus, the City of Fort Wayne has a strong connection to the Tomb of the Unknown Soldier in this regard.

 The Legion of the United States Award is intended to honor those who served in the Legion under General Wayne's command.
 The Award recognizes “excellence in education” and “dedication to community service”, which attributes are consistent with our Mission Statement.